Complementary Medicine in Canning Vale

 Make sure you’ve filled in your intake form before your first appointment.

 And please - make sure you’re on top of your water.
-Bowen works with your soft tissue (muscles and fascia), which require hydration for healthy functioning (i.e. treatment response).
+Bowen works with your soft tissue (muscles and fascia), which require hydration for healthy functioning and optimal treatment response.

 Post Treatment